JJLindsay/theBigNerdRanch/README.md

 </li>
 <li>
 <b>GeoQuiz v1.1</b> - This version shows onClickListener in 2 forms, looping through a list of
-ResId's with mod to display text, it also shows how to organize widgets using sub-LinearLayouts
+ResId's with mod to display text, it also shows how to organize widgets using sub-LinearLayouts, and how to add images to buttons.
 </li>
 </ol>